TGOSS1984/mountain-project-submission/readme.md

   <img src="assets/images/lighthouse-equipment-score.PNG" alt="Screenshot of equipment lighthouse result">
 </p>

+**General Site Testing**

+    - I checked that this site was responsive using not only Browserstack but also devtools device toolbar, checking different screen sizes
+    - I confirmed that the navigation, header/logo, about, contact us, booking form and equipment sections/pages are all readable and easy to understand
+    - I have confirmed that both the contact us section & the booking page form works: requires entries in all fileds (using required attribute) will, only accpect email in the email field and the submit buttons work.

 ### Solved Bugs

 During testing on the HTML Validator/CSS Validator & Lighthouse I found the following bugs/errors which were fixed to improve performance scores -

-    - When testing on HTMl validator, discovered that more than one H1s were is use - this was corrected
+    - When testing on HTMl validator, discovered that more than one H1 was is use - this was corrected and helped with best practice score
     - When testing on lighthouse, loading times were initially slow.
 This was caused by images on page.
 They needed resizing and also needed to adjust some aspect ratios.
 I also discovered that images that were not onscreen could use 'lazy loading'.
 Adjusting these things improved the performance score considerably.
     - Content Layout Shift.
 On the equipment page I orginally had an unordered list which was a rather large wall of text.
 There also were no explicit width px set.
 This caused slow down on the page.
 I decided to replace with bootsrap accordion and ensured width was added which imporved performance and also led to better visual look.
     - Laregst Contentful Paint - this was caused by the hero image on the home page being too large, all images were resized and optimised which led to improved performance